Things You'll Need

 Foam packing sheets

 Wrap your glass ornament in several layers of foam packing sheets.
 Keep the foam sheets close to the shape of the ornament with the first few layers so that any impact will be on the foam instead of the ornament itself.
+Carefully tape the foam sheets into place.
+The Christmas ornament packaging should fit snugly around the fragile object.

 Place packing peanuts on the bottom of the box, filling about half of it with them.
 Leave room for the ornament to be placed and surrounded by the rest of the packing peanuts.